LohithReddyy/Movie-Recommendation-System/README.md

-# 🎬 Movie Recommender System 🎥
+# 🎬 Movie Recommendation System 🎥

 A sleek and user-friendly **Movie Recommendation System** built using **Python** and **Streamlit**.
 Select a genre, and the app will recommend similar movies based on that genre, with their posters fetched dynamically from the **TMDb API**.